Monday, October 7, 2024

 b) DGAQA is Quality Assurance Authority (§ 3.1.
 Subpart ‘A’, IMTAR-21).

-d) Design Agency (DA) or Design Organization (DO) is the one who is approved under regulation 21.G1 of IMTAR 21.
-Design & Development of Air System shall be taken up by an organization approved under Design Organization Approval Scheme (DOAS) of CEMILAC. (§1.4.1 & 1.5.1, Part 2, Ch 1 DDPMAS [4]).
+d)Design Agency (DA) or Design Organisation (DO) is approved under regulation 21.G1 of IMTAR 21.
+The design & Development of the Air System shall be taken up by an organization approved under the Design Organisation Approval Scheme (DOAS) of CEMILAC. (§1.4.1 & 1.5.1, Ch 1, Pt 2, IMAP 2023 [4]).

-The details of Indian Military airworthiness stake holders along with their functions are shown in figure 2.
+The details of Indian Military airworthiness stakeholders along with their functions are shown in Figure 2.

 3. Airworthiness of Unmanned Aerial System (UAS)